kylejlin/zo/glossary.md

   This implies that you can _always_ reconstruct an OST from an IPIST.

+- NG: no good - unacceptable.
+This is the opposite of OK.

+- OK: okay - acceptable.
+This is the opposite of NG.

 - OST: original syntax tree.
   The parser constructors this tree.
   The tree is later converted into an IPIST,